Hewlett Packard Enterprise (HPE)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Hewlett Packard Enterprise’s EPS grew at an unimpressive 4% compounded annual growth rate over the last five years.
-This performance was better than its flat revenue, but we take it with a grain of salt because its operating margin didn’t expand and it didn’t repurchase its shares, meaning the delta came from reduced interest expenses or taxes.
+Hewlett Packard Enterprise’s EPS grew at an unimpressive 7.4% compounded annual growth rate over the last five years.
+This performance was better than its flat revenue, but we take it with a grain of salt because its operating margin didn’t improve and it didn’t repurchase its shares, meaning the delta came from reduced interest expenses or taxes.

-In Q1, Hewlett Packard Enterprise reported EPS at $0.38, down from $0.42 in the same quarter last year.
-Despite falling year on year, this print easily cleared analysts’ estimates.
-Over the next 12 months, Wall Street expects Hewlett Packard Enterprise’s full-year EPS of $1.95 to stay about the same.
+In Q3, Hewlett Packard Enterprise reported adjusted EPS of $0.62, up from $0.58 in the same quarter last year.
+This print beat analysts’ estimates by 6.5%.
+Over the next 12 months, Wall Street expects Hewlett Packard Enterprise’s full-year EPS of $1.93 to grow 20.6%.

 8. Cash Is King